-But this time, the lingering doubt, the knowledge that nothing really matters, weighed more heavily in light of a new thought; a sentiment that rings in our ears, a mantra of the eco-minded, this concept that has morphed into familiar refrain: Save the planet.
-But this time it registered.
+But this time, the lingering doubt, the knowledge that nothing matters, weighed more heavily in light of a new thought; a sentiment that rings in our ears, a mantra of the eco-minded, this concept that has morphed into familiar refrain: Save the planet.
+Finally it registered.
 We often chant of saving this ball of earth and mineral and life, but this is the misnomer that is significantly hurting our cause.
-There is a truth that we all need to acknowledge before we can truly begin to affect change:
+There is a truth that we all need to acknowledge before we can positively begin to affect change:

 We’re Not Saving the Planet…